 - Redeem for higher value nights than the nights you earn

-Occasionally (usually around once every few months) Hotels.com Rewards will email you with a promotion code for two Rewards nights for every one you book, and possibly, stay, within a given window.
+Occasionally, Hotels.com Rewards may email you with a promotion code for two Rewards nights stamps for each one night you book and stay within a specified window.

 This is a great deal, as it will bump up your effective rebate to 20% and get you to your 10 nights and free night credit faster.

-I’m a big fan of Airbnb, don’t get me wrong — Hotels.com can’t compete when it comes to home and apartment style accommodation, and there’s even a points earning option with Airbnb now too.
+Don’t get us wrong — Hotels.com can’t compete when it comes to home and apartment-style accommodation, and you can even earn Qantas Points with Airbnb bookings.

-That said, I’ll always do a search on Hotels.com as well as Airbnb, just to see what ‘apart-hotels’ or non-traditional accommodation they might have, and see whether I can pick up any additional Rewards nights.
+That said, it pays to do a search on Hotels.com as well as Airbnb, just to see what ‘apart-hotels’ or non-traditional accommodation might be listed, and able to earn the all-important reward night stamps.

 This one is a great earner if you end up booking hotels for other people – whether that’s at work or for your friends family.

-It’s really simple — you make a reservation with the primary guest as the traveller who is actually travelling, but from your Hotels.com account – and you’ll get the Rewards night credits.
+It’s really simple — you make a reservation with the primary guest as the traveller who is actually travelling but from your Hotels.com account.
+You’ll earn the reward night credits.